Ouch! It’s only the second trimester and yet your hips and pelvis have started to ache… what’s going on? Is it pelvic girdle pain?

 8. Gentle exercise in water

 Skinny people get it just as much as those who are overweight.
-But if you’re overweight, your doctor may tell you that’s the reason why you’re feeling pain.
+But, if you’re overweight, your doctor may tell you that’s the reason why you’re feeling pain.
+Grr at doctors.

 The water provides some stabilizing pressure surrounding your hips so it can really help, plus it’s nice to have that relief from pressure of gravity.

 One SPD mama recommended walking in warm salty water.
-So if you have a sea bath or if you’re conveniently located at the beach, try walking in the salt water.
+So if you have a sea bath or if you’re conveniently located at the beach, try walking in the salt.

 9. Be careful using a glider